 When people have a meaningful say in public decisions that affect their lives, they enjoy stronger public trust and support.
-When community members work together to solve public problems, their efforts and collaborations improve their neighborhoods, towns, and communities.
-When people are connected with others in their communities, they build stronger social networks and are more likely to be healthy, informed, economically secure, and resilient in the face of natural disasters.
+When people work together to solve public problems, their efforts and collaborations improve their communities.
+When people are connected with others in their communities, they build stronger social networks and are more likely to be healthy, informed, economically secure, and resilient in the face of crises.

 Engagement helps build trust, advance justice and equity, and improve quality of life.
-Public Agenda helps communities build sustainable solutions:
+At Public Agenda, we:

 - Listen to and collaborate with the public, so that their ideas include a diverse range of stakeholders and are action-oriented

-- Make engagement equitable and inclusive by encouraging strategies that are welcoming to communities of color, people with disabilities, English language learners, and people who are vulnerable or have been discriminated against
+- Make engagement equitable and inclusive by encouraging strategies that are welcoming to communities of color, people with disabilities, English language learners, and people who have been marginalized or discriminated against

 - Conduct meaningful outreach and organizing that figures out how to bring people to the table, bring the table to them, or take advantage of existing tables

 - Create unique engagement strategies that assess needs, identify challenges, and combine digital, face-to-face, and blended forms of interaction through an equity and accessibility lens

 - Make engagement fun by integrating games, food, music, and other factors that make engagement an enjoyable and regular part of community life